LogicDraft/ERP_APP/README.md

 ## 🎨 App Icon

-The app uses the official Acharya logo as its icon, configured for all Android screen densities.
+The app uses the Generated Acharya logo as its icon, configured for all Android screen densities.

 ---